 About

-Environmental Volunteers School and Community Programs offers nature field trips, classroom programs, homeschool programs, public programs, and community programs that focus on hands-on science and nature activities.
-The program includes small group science programs, fun, hands-on education programs, and drop-in events such as nature walks, hikes, art workshops, lectures, and guided hikes to local nature preserves.
-It also features art exhibits, science programs, public learning programs, exhibits, and activities for visitors of all ages.
+Environmental Volunteers School and Community Programs offers nature field trips, classroom programs, homeschool programs, public programs, and community programs that focus on hands-on science and nature education.
+Children and teens can take part in small group science programs, art workshops, art exhibits, nature walks, hikes, guided hikes to local nature preserves, and drop-in events.
+The program also offers group programs at the EcoCenter, public learning programs, exhibits, and activities for visitors, along with transportation for science and environmental education field trips.

 • Ages: 5–18 years old